fge/jackson-coreutils/README.md

 ### JSON Pointer

-JSON Pointer is an IETF draft which allows to unambiguously address any value into a JSON document (including the document itself, with the empty pointer).
-It is used in several IETF drafts:
+JSON Pointer is an IETF RFC (6901) which allows to unambiguously address any value into a JSON document (including the document itself, with the empty pointer).
+It is used in several IETF drafts and/or RFCs:

 * [JSON Reference](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) (as the fragment part);
 * [JSON Patch](http://tools.ietf.org/html/rfc6902).